 Medical Plans Offered at Princeton

 Princeton pays a large share of the cost of your medical coverage and works hard to provide optimum benefits for minimum cost.
 We also offer dental and vision care.
-For those expenses not covered by your medical plan, you may be able to use an expense account to pay those costs on a pretax basis.
+For those expenses not covered by your medical plan, you may be able to use a Healthcare Flexible Spending Account to pay those costs on a pretax basis.

 The Patient Protection and Affordable Care Act (PPACA) was signed into law by President Obama on March 23, 2010.
 Princeton University believes the active health care plan is a "grandfathered health plan" under the PPACA.